LawrenceEsswood/VerseCompiler/README.md

 An int or float are true if not 0.
 A string is true if it is not the empty string.
-A list is true if is not empty.
+A list is true if is not empty. functions are true if they are pass by value.

 Size
 ----

 The size of a numeric type is itself.
 The size of a string or list is its length.
+A poems size is the number of its arguments.

 If
 ----